 This is one of the benefits of working with White Peak to handle your copywriting for SEO or another SEO agency.
 We will complete a full-scale audit of your content so that you’re not undermining your efforts.

-Second, we want to make sure your focus keywords shows up your title tags.
+Second, we want to make sure your focus keyword shows up in your title tags.
 We also want to try to have that keyword appear at the front of a title tag.

 Let’s say that you’re writing a blog post about dining room chairs.
 Your blog post could be titled, “10 Things You Need to Know About Dining Room Chairs.”
 Well, that’s a good title because your focused keyword, dining room chairs, is in the title.
 But the bad news is your focus keyword is at the end of your title.
 Consider rearranging the words in your title to read, “Dining Room Chairs: 10 Things You Need to Know.”